umeat/unlzw/README.md

 ### Usage

-This funciton takes compressed data as any type which can be converted to a bytearray (generally a string), and returns a UTF-8 decoded string containing the decompressed data.
+This function takes compressed data as any type which can be converted to a bytearray (generally a string), and returns a UTF-8 decoded string containing the decompressed data.

 ```
 f = open('file.Z', 'r')